UniversalDependencies/docs/_say/feat/Aspect.md

 ### <a name="ImpIter">`ImpIter`</a>: iterative imperfect

 Zaar: The iterative imperfect is the combination of the imperfect and iterative aspects in the corresponding AUX.
-The inflection follows the pattern "pronoun+_yǎː_+_yi_".
+The inflection follows the pattern "pronoun+_yáː_+_yi_".

 #### Example